Ma Rainey's Black Bottom: Productions

 It was first performed in the UK at the Royal National Theatre in London in 1989 in a production by Howard Davies starring Clarke Peters and Hugh Quarshie as Toledo and Levee.
 It was enormously well received.

 A Broadway revival opened on February 6, 2003, at the Royale Theatre, featuring Dutton reprising his role as Levee and Whoopi Goldberg as Ma.
 Directed by Marion McClinton, the show ran for 68 performances.

 Subsequent UK revivals have taken place in Liverpool at the Playhouse starring Melanie La Barrie as Ma and Cornelius Macarthy as Levee (2004, direction: Gemma Bodinetz) and the Manchester Royal Exchange Theatre in a production starring Antonio Fargas as Toledo, Ram John Holder as Slow Drag, and Johnnie Fiori as Ma (2006, direction: Jacob Murray).

 In 2016 the National Theatre in London revived the show to great critical acclaim, garnering a Laurence Olivier award for best revival.
 The production starred O-T Fagbenle as Levee and Sharon D. Clarke as Ma Rainey.

 In 2020, a film adaptation by screenwriter Ruben Santiago-Hudson and director George C. Wolfe, starring Viola Davis and Chadwick Boseman, was released.

+A 2026 production includes actor Harry Lennix as musical director, who has also starred in past productions of the play.
+The Chicago Sun-Times review said, "In a remarkable staging, the powerhouse performances make the production feel real and raw, with Al’Jaleel McGhee stealing the show as ambitious trumpeter Levee."